fourstacks/nova-repeatable-fields/README.md

 ## Configuration

-This package comes with various options that you can use to define the sub-fields within your repeater and
+This package comes with various options that you can use to define the sub fields within your repeater and

 #### addField

 Parameters: `array`

-Every repeater field you create should contain at least one field added via `addField`.
-The `addField` method accepts an array of field configuration options:
+Every repeater field you create should contain at least one sub field added via `addField`.
+The `addField` method accepts an array of sub field configuration options:

 ```php